Today you’re getting the results of our month-long review of the DaVinci IQ. We tested the IQ on every possible metric a vaporizer can be tested on:

 And that’s the fact that it’s a conduction vape.
 And conduction vapes always come with quite a lot of:

 Conduction vapes usually do smell quite strongly, especially while you’re vaping.

 From the moment you turn on a session-conduction vape, it starts literally cooking your herb like you would cook it in an oven.
-From start, until you turn a session-conduction vape like the DaVinci IQ off, it's constantly heating your herb and therefore constantly giving off smell.
+From start, until you turn a session-conduction vape like the DaVinci IQ off, it’s constantly heating your herb and therefore constantly giving off a smell.

 A convection vaporizer in contrast only heats your herb while you’re drawing vapor because that’s the only time when the hot air over gets pulled through your herb.
 This means the smell is more temporary than with a conduction vape.

 The IQ is no different than other conduction vapes in this regard.
 It does emit a lovely smell while you’re vaping.